dovecot/documentation/source/configuration_manual/sieve/plugins/imapfilter_sieve.rst

 This plugin uses the normal configuration settings used by the :ref:`LDA <lda>` Sieve plugin at delivery.

-The :ref:`plugin-sieve-setting-sieve_before` and
+The :pigeonhole:ref:`sieve_before` and :pigeonhole:ref:`sieve_after` scripts
-:ref:`plugin-sieve-setting-sieve_after` scripts are currently ignored by this plugin.
+are currently ignored by this plugin.